MIRAGE: Exploring How Large Language Models Perform in Complex Social Interactive Environments: MIRAGE Construction

 \subsection{Evaluation Methods}

-We utilized four distinct evaluation methodologies to assess the proficiency of LLMs in navigating complex social interactions: \textbf{Trust Inclination Index (TII)}: TII is derived from a combination of suspicion and trust scores.
-These scores are obtained from suspicion and trust modules in the MIRAGE system after each interaction, where a neutral LLM evaluates the current dialogue of the characters. \textbf{Clue Investigation Capability (CIC)}: CIC measures the ability of LLMs to investigate clues during game rounds.
-It is calculated based on the ratio of the number of clues investigated to the number of all clues. \textbf{Interactivity Capability Index (ICI)}: ICI evaluates the overall interactive capability of LLMs: Reasoning and Analysis Ability, Communication and Cooperation Ability, Observation Ability, and Thinking Innovation Ability, which are scored by a neutral LLM. \textbf{Script Compliance Index (SCI)}: SCI assesses LLMs' abilities in role-playing and script reconstruction.
-Role-playing capability is evaluated by a neutral LLM, while script reconstruction ability is calculated by comparing the scripts reconstructed by LLMs, based on their historical memory, to the original script, using the Rouge-L metric.
+We utilized four distinct evaluation metrics to assess the proficiency of LLMs in navigating complex social interactions: \textbf{Trust Inclination Index (TII)}: TII is derived from a combination of suspicion and trust scores.
+These scores are collected from other characters' Suspicion Module and Trust Module outputs after each Open Conversation Phase. \textbf{Clue Investigation Capability (CIC)}: CIC measures the ability of LLMs to investigate clues during game rounds.
+It is calculated based on the ratio of the number of clues investigated to the number of all clues. \textbf{Interactivity Capability Index (ICI)}: ICI evaluates the overall interactive capability of LLMs: Reasoning and Analysis Ability, Communication and Cooperation Ability, Observation Ability, and Thinking Innovation Ability, which are scored by a powerful neutral LLM. \textbf{Script Compliance Index (SCI)}: SCI assesses LLMs' script compliance through the average of two evaluations by a neutral LLM: A direct scoring of the LLM's role-playing performance against its input script.
+A Rouge-L-based comparison between the original script and one reconstructed from the LLM's simulation behaviors.

-The specific computational methods are detailed in the Appendix \ref{app:compute}.
+The mathematical formulas for computing these metrics are provided in Appendix \ref{app:compute}.